YauhenBichel/Kubernetes-Learning/Services.md

+- What is the main job of a Kubernetes service? - To provide a stable endpoint for pods.
+- How will a service know which pods should receive their requests? - By checking matching labels in the pod definition.

 Pods come and go.
 We do not have any guarantees about where they are running or how they can be reached.

 Services provide a stable endpoint for pods, so we generally never send requests directly to a pod but always through a service.